-All non-school providers intending to deliver senior secondary courses leading to VCE and VCAL qualifications must comply with the associated minimum standards for registration and the conditions set by the VCAA (Education and Training Reform Regulations 2017, Schedule 8).
+All schools intending to deliver senior secondary courses must comply with the associated minimum standards for registration and the conditions set by the VCAA (Education and Training Reform Regulations 2017, Schedule 8).

 Authorisation advice and process

-Non-school providers seeking authorisation to deliver the VCE and/or the VCAL courses must be authorised by the VCAA.
+Non-school providers seeking authorisation to deliver the VCE courses must be authorised by the VCAA.

 Providers must apply for authorisation and registration concurrently.

 Non-school providers are authorised for a period of five years and must apply for re-authorisation and re-registration at the end of this period.

 If a provider wishes to expand their course offering in this period, they must apply for authorisation to do so.